 How do I create a vaulted ceiling and scissor trusses?

-To build the roof
+To build the structure and roof

 In this example, a simple 20' x 30' rectangular plan is used.